Two Stage Sisters: Critical reviews

 Marchetti also asserts Xie Jin's emphasis on rooting this film in a historical period:

-"Although epic in scope like traditional opera, Two Stage Sisters also has the chamber quality of a literature influenced by Ibsen and Western critical realism.
+Although epic in scope like traditional opera, Two Stage Sisters also has the chamber quality of a literature influenced by Ibsen and Western critical realism.
 Jiang Bo cooks rice that boils over as she discusses sexism, class differences, and the theater with Chunhua.
 A montage sequence shows the daily routine of the traveling troupe from calisthenics for martial roles to memorizing lines while walking from town to town.
 This attention to what may appear to be nearly irrelevant detail creates a sense of the particularity of the social fabric, a concrete feeling for the historical period, as it does in the best of critical realism globally."

 Gilbert Adair gave the film a glowing review on Time Out magazine:

-"The performances are terrific, but what really distinguishes this amazing hybrid (in Western terms, that is) is the director's fluid and elegant style.
+The performances are terrific, but what really distinguishes this amazing hybrid (in Western terms, that is) is the director's fluid and elegant style.
 Colour, composition, pace, and above all, camera movement, create an exhilarating spectacle that is never thematically shallow.
 Imagine Sirk's colours and emotional sense, Scorsese or Minnelli's craning camera shots, allied to a politically perceptive treatment, and you're half way to imagining this film."

-Mike Hale, writing on the New York Times, was receptive and applauds Xie Jin for his resourcefulness:
+Mike Hale, writing in The New York Times, was receptive and applauds Xie Jin for his resourcefulness:

-"Two Stage Sisters … is unexpectedly fluid and subtle, with emotions that ring true.
-It’s also a sweeping, ambitious narrative that moves from the provinces to the theater district of Shanghai and back again.
-Some cramped staging may reflect a lack of resources, but Mr. Xie’s technical assurance and the overall level of the acting are the equal of at least a modest Hollywood drama of the 1950s or ’60s."
+Two Stage Sisters ... is unexpectedly fluid and subtle, with emotions that ring true.
+It's also a sweeping, ambitious narrative that moves from the provinces to the theater district of Shanghai and back again.
+Some cramped staging may reflect a lack of resources, but Mr. Xie's technical assurance and the overall level of the acting are the equal of at least a modest Hollywood drama of the 1950s or '60s."

-J. Hoberman of The Village Voice said that "as one sister moves left and the other right, the parallels with Chen Kaige’s 1992 Farewell My Concubine are obvious."
+J. Hoberman of The Village Voice said that "as one sister moves left and the other right, the parallels with Chen Kaige's 1992 Farewell My Concubine are obvious."

-Steve Jenkins on behalf of Monthly Film Bulletin commends Xie Jin's genre-defying work:
+Steve Jenkins on behalf of the Monthly Film Bulletin commends Xie Jin's genre-defying work: